-Panasonic Lumix S5II initial review
+Panasonic Lumix S5II initial review: The camera we've been waiting for?

-(Pocket-lint) - We were seriously impressed with the Lumix S5 when it launched back in 2020, and now Panasonic is back with a new and improved version.
+We were seriously impressed with the Lumix S5 when it launched back in 2020, and now Panasonic is back with a new and improved version.

 To be clear, the S5II isn't replacing the S5, but will instead be available alongside it as a more premium option.